 For South Campus accommodation, go to the Conference and Accommodation

-For North Campus accommodation, go to Reception for your accommodation.
-This
+For North Campus accommodation, go to the the appropriate reception for your

-is one of two offices in the areas marked "River Apartments" and "University
+accommodation.
+There are two such offices in the areas marked "River

 If it is possible that you will arrive after 23:00, contact